 Over the last few years a New Zealand website has sprung up which on the surface looks similar to many genuine sites in that it lists a large number of products at great prices.
 However over the last 2 years we've been approached by a growing number of disgruntled people who state they have purchased from Musicthingz and apparently after months of waiting they didn't receive their goods even though their payment has been made.
 Some claim they did receive the goods but had to wait more than a month with no explanation, others were disturbed to find when the goods eventually did arrive they had all serial numbers removed.
-Click here for a blog of real customers experiences.
+Click here for a forum of real customers experiences.
 And here's just a few experiences of customers who found NZSounds / Globalsound through Pricespy http://pricespy.co.nz/shop.php?f=10157

 We decided to do some investigating and this is what we've turned up which will hopefully help future customers decide just who to purchase from......